Community Plate/Sunday Collection

 During every worship service and special event, we pass baskets for a free-will donation.
 We donate 50% of these collections to social organizations both in our community and in the larger world.
 These donations make a huge difference in people’s lives.

-For January and February 2017, the recipient of these funds was Safe+Sound (formerly the Resource Center of Somerset).
+- Safe+Sound (formerly the Resource Center of Somerset).
 This organization seeks to empower victims of domestic abuse by providing protection, education, and resources such as counseling, support groups, and specialized youth programs.

 The 2016 UUCSH stewardship campaign runs from March 20 to April 17.
 During the campaign, members and friends are asked to make a financial pledge to support the on-going ministry of the congregation.
 This year, we are focusing on the UUCSH Mission: Explore Spirituality, Engage Community, Transform the World.
 As we strive to discover how we will translate these words into action, we are also working to ensure that we have the financial resources to support new ideas, as well as to continue those things that mean so much to our congregation.